 Blending Theatre & Dance Disciplines

 Wilks is a visiting faculty member in the Department of Theatre Arts and Dance.
-Graduating from Princeton University with an English degree and focus on theater and dance, Wilks spent most of his undergraduate career writing and directing with little knowledge of the working side of theater and dance.
-That would all change while working at Crossroads Theater Company, an African American theater in New Brunswick, New Jersey.
+Graduating from Princeton University with an English degree and focus on theatre and dance, Wilks spent most of his undergraduate career writing and directing with little knowledge of the working side of theatre and dance.
+That would all change while working at Crossroads Theatre Company, an African American theatre in New Brunswick, New Jersey.
 Here Wilks first gained exposure to dramaturgy playing a role in new play development as a director and playwright.
 He described the experience to be about, "understanding the thematic and structural aspects of a script and transforming that to the stage while keeping true to the text."

 Chong and Wilks worked together again on a project called Collidescope: Adventures in Pre- and Post-Racial America in 2014.
 The University of Maryland commissioned a project focused originally on the Trayvon Martin shooting.
 The two decided to zoom out more broadly from that specific story to the culture that created the story and the many similar stories.
 Collidescope began in the present and traced back to stand-your-ground laws, stop and frisk laws in New York City, Jim Crow laws, and the history of the Black Codes.
 "Citizenship gets you rights and yet is a place where violence is enacted.
 That became the story.
 It's a rolling memorial of the historicized events of racialized violence dating back to the founding of our country," says Wilks.